etwynt/Java/example.md

 }
 ```

-- To get a specific review based on ID make a request to /reviews
+- To get a specific review based on ID make GET a request to /reviews/{id}

-Enter the ID
+- {id} - review id

 EXAMPLE RESPONSE:
 ```java